-Recommended Council Decision
+Council Decision

-The Council, having reviewed Document GEF/ME/C.32/6, Terms of Reference for the Mid-term Review of the RAF, approves the terms of reference, subject to comments made at the Council meeting.
-The Council also approves US\$ 648,750.00 as "special initiative" fund for the GEF Evaluation Office to cover the expenses for the mid-term review.
+The Council, having reviewed Document GEF/ME/C.32/6, Terms of Reference for the Mid-term Review of the RAF, approves the terms of reference, subject to comments made at the Council meeting, which will be reflected in revised Terms of Reference to be circulated by the GEF Evaluation Office.
+The Council also approves US\$ 500,000.00 as "special initiative" fund for the GEF Evaluation Office to cover the expenses for the midterm review.